Daemion docs

 How does Daemion work?

-Daemion is a local-first agent OS: a persistent gateway running on your machine, a 6-substrate kernel that handles everything from storage to streaming, and a universal extension model where every capability is data — not code.
+Daemion is a local-first agent system: a persistent gateway running on your machine, a 6-substrate kernel that handles everything from storage to streaming, and a universal extension model where every capability is data — not code.

 System overview